Home >> (Table of Contents) Help/Frequently Asked Questions >> Help topic 30: High CPU Usage/Long Time to Load Chart Data

 If we are aware of a change in the program which may have some improvement in capabilities, but be more processing for that particular function, we will suggest that might be the cause.
 Although a change like this is very rarely the case.

 In general newer versions of Sierra Chart deliver higher performance as compared to older versions because there are continuous performance enhancements that are made throughout the program.
 Therefore, a report of lower performance is completely contrary to what we know to be true.
-So that is why when someone mentions a performance issue in a newer version, we know that it must be something specific to their system or configuration and something unusual going on.
+So that is why when someone mentions a performance issue in a newer version, we know that it must be something specific to their computer system / operating system or configuration and something unusual going on.

 Now if you notice a performance issue after updating from a version 2 or more years ago, then yes it is possible there could be something that is less efficient perhaps may be related to formula processing due to more functionality available with that but this has been optimized as well.
+Although most likely, you are going to notice better performance in newer versions versus older versions.
+Most of the time this is the case.

-You may be mistaken to believe the problem is with a newer Sierra Chart version, when the problem can be with your system itself.
+You may be mistaken to believe the problem is with a newer Sierra Chart version, when the problem can be with your computer system itself.
 The capabilities of your computer system, and the current state of the system, can make Sierra Chart perform poorly.
 A possible solution is a restart of your system.
 We have heard this can resolve performance issues.

 The particular configuration that you are using in Sierra Chart, related to the charts and studies and various other functionalities of the software, and the data loaded in the charts, could be on the margin of the capabilities of your system, and due to a small change in the structure of a new version of Sierra Chart, then makes the performance issue noticeable.